rahelFM/Moonlight-Energy-Optimization/README.md

 ## Moonlight Energy Optimization

 # Overview
-Moonlight Energy Optimization is a data analysis project focused on exploring and cleaning solar irradiance and weather data from multiple countries (Benin, Sierra Leone, and Togo).
+Moonlight Energy Optimization is a data analysis project focused on exploring and cleaning solar irradiance and weather data from multiple countries (Togo).
 The goal is to prepare high-quality, insightful datasets that will support energy optimization strategies in each region.

-This repository hosts the code, notebooks, and processes used for data profiling, cleaning, and exploratory data analysis (EDA).
+This repository hosts the code, notebooks, and processes used for data profiling, cleaning, and exploratory data analysis (EDA) of togo dataset.
 ## Data Description

-The dataset (`sierraleone-bumbuna.csv`,'benin-malanville.csv','togo-dapaong_qc.csv') contains the following columns:
+The dataset (`togo-dapaong_qc.csv') contains the following columns:

 * **Timestamp (yyyy-mm-dd hh:mm):** Date and time of each observation.
 * **GHI (W/m²):** Global Horizontal Irradiance.